ApiTreeCZ/toolbox/CONTRIBUTING.md

 ### 5. Merge to `develop`

-Once your MR is approved, a maintainer will merge it into the `develop` branch.
+Once your PR is approved, a maintainer will merge it into the `develop` branch.

 ## Conventional Commits and Changesets